corrode/corrode.github.io/content/blog/expressions/index.md

 ```

 That explains the absence of the ternary operator  in Rust (i.e. there is no syntax like `x = condition ?
 1 : 2;`).
-It's simply not needed because `if` is equally concise but more versatile.
+No special syntax is needed because `if` is comparably concise.

 Also note that in comparison to Go, our variable `x` does not need to be mutable.
 As we will see, Rust's expressions often lead to less mutable code.